Fantome (schooner): Loss

 On 24 October 1998, Fantome departed the harbor of Omoa, Honduras for a planned six-day cruise.
 Hurricane Mitch, then over 1000 mi away in the Caribbean Sea, was expected to pose a risk to Jamaica and possibly the Yucatán Peninsula.
-Captain Guyan March decided to play it safe by heading for the Bay Islands and wait for the storm to pass.
+Captain Guyan March decided to play it safe by heading for the Bay Islands and waiting for the storm to pass.

 By dawn on the following day, however, Mitch seemed to change course.
 Fantome immediately changed course for Belize City, where she disembarked all of her passengers and non-essential crew members.
 The schooner then departed Belize City, first heading north towards the Gulf of Mexico, in order to outrun the storm.
 Storm predictions proved extremely difficult, as the steering currents in Hurricane Mitch were very weak.
 When word reached Fantome that Mitch would most likely hit the Yucatán before she could get out of harm's way, March changed course for the south.
 It was too early to know that he was heading directly into the storm's path.

 The plan was to make for the lee side of the island of Roatan.
 In case Mitch made landfall in the Yucatán or Belize, by being on the southern side of the island, it would provide her with enough protection to hopefully keep it from getting damaged by large swells and high winds.
 However Mitch, now a Category 5 hurricane with winds up to 180 mph (285 km/h), took a jog towards the south, directly towards Roatan.

 As Mitch moved in on Roatan and Honduras, Fantome made one desperate attempt to flee to safety, now heading east towards the Caribbean.
 Mitch's forward motion picked up, though, and Fantome was unable to outrun the storm.
 Around 4:30 p.m. on 27 October 1998, with Mitch having weakened but still at Category 5 intensity, Fantome reported that she was fighting 100 mph winds in 40 ft seas.
 They were just 40 mi south of Mitch's eyewall.
 Radio contact was lost with Fantome shortly after that.